Gigaspaces/xap-docs/site-hugo/content/sbp/modeling-your-data.markdown

 ### Non-Embedded Model

-With the non-Embedded model the **Author** and the **Book** would look like this - See how the IDs of the Books are stored within the Author object rather than the Books themselves.
+In the non-embedded model, the **Author** and the **Book** look like this; the IDs of the books are stored within the author object rather than in the books themselves.
 These are stored as separate Space objects:

 {{% accordion  %}}
 {{% accord title="Java"%}}